 Thank you for your interest in deploying with DRA.
 If you have specific questions, you can email the DRA Mobilisation Team directly.

-A reasonable level of fitness was required for this operation.
+A reasonable level of fitness is required for this operation.

 If you have any questions regarding EOI for any operations, please email the Mobilisation Team